DaoCloud/DaoCloud-docs/docs/en/docs/blogs/index.md

 - [20220810 | Cluster API Retrieval Has Never Been So Easy](https://mp.weixin.qq.com/s/8F20pchW6WhbEdlU56qFsg)

     Clusterpedia is a CNCF sandbox project for cross-cluster complex resource retrieval.
-It can synchronize resources with multiple clusters and provide more powerful search functions based on Kubernetes OpenAPI compatibility to help you quickly, easily, and effectively obtain any multi-cluster resources.
+It can synchronize resources with multiple clusters and provide more powerful search functions based on Kubernetes OpenAPI compatibility to help you quickly, easily, and effectively obtain any multicluster resources.

 - [20220808 | Introduction to Multicloud Management Capability of DCE 5.0](220808-kairship.md)